s341507/data2410-portfolio2/docs/rapport.md

 <!-- figure 3 -->
 ![Showing that the zabbix-agent and zabbix-server is working](assets/all-green-vm1-splitt2.png)

 We decided to split the Figure 3 image into two parts to improve the readability.
-The figure shows that our docker stack is functioning correctly with fully set up hosts for both active and passive checks
+The figure shows that our Docker stack is functioning correctly with fully set up hosts for both active and passive checks

-Figure 4 shows a screenshot of the docker compose log.
+Figure 4 shows a screenshot of the Docker compose log.
 It shows that all the checks are working between the agent and server, except one.
-We assumed that this one check from the template probably wasn't suited for being run in a docker environment, because some things can be different in a docker environment.
+We assumed that this one check from the template probably wasn't suited for being run in a Docker environment, because some things can be different in a Docker environment.
 The error, however, did not reoccur so we attributed it to a minor fault in the startup process.

 <!-- figure 4 -->
 ![Logs from docker compose after setting up hosts on frontend](assets/host-error-sorted-tho-sorted-itself.png)